brendan-pichler/fake-store-web-app/README.md

 Repo structure: Normally, I would use a DEV, UAT, PROD branching scheme in the repo and each would use a continuous delivery pipeline to automatically build and deploy to the relevant environment on AWS.

-Project Management: I an actual project, I would also set up the project in Jira, create a backlog, prioritise, etc. and link the commits to the Jira tasks.
+Project Management: In an actual project, I would set up the project in Jira, create a backlog, prioritise, etc. and link the commits to the Jira tasks.